-Network configuration can be done either via the GUI, or by manually editing the file /etc/network/interface which contains the whole network configuration.
+Proxmox VE is using the Linux network stack.
+This provides a lot of flexibility on how to set up the network on the Proxmox VE nodes.
+The configuration can be done either via the GUI, or by manually editing the file /etc/network/interfaces, which contains the whole network configuration.
 The interfaces (5) manual page contains the complete format description.
 All Proxmox VE tools try hard to keep direct user modifications, but using the GUI is still preferable, because it protects you from errors.